Vivobarefoot Addis Sneaker in brown

 The Addis is a leather sneaker, casual enough for every day wear and dressy enough for business casual outfits.
-It comes in black and brown, and is available in men’s and women’s sizes.
+It comes in black and brown, and is available in men’s, women’s, and kids sizes.
 But the thing that drew me to them was the shape of the toe box.
 The Addis is made on a wider mold and has a more rounded toe box than Vivo’s other styles.

 My husband has tried a few different Vivo styles and often has a problem with his 3rd toe running into the sloped edge (he has Roman feet).
 In some shoes, the Trackers for example, he got around this problem by sizing up.
 But that can leave you with a shoe that’s just too big, and he wears insoles and socks in his Trackers to keep them fitting well.
 The Addis, by contrast, fits his foot perfectly with no toe rubbage and no need to size up.